-The Adler School is mourning the loss of Margot Adler, a "venerable and beloved NPR voice" who passed away Monday after a battle with cancer.
+The Adler School of Professional Psychology is mourning the loss of Margot Adler, a "venerable and beloved NPR voice" who passed away Monday after a battle with cancer.
 School President Raymond E. Crossman, Ph.D, shared the sad news with our community:

 "She asked: 'What does it mean if not to help create a world, person by person, that is more human; more social; less fearful; less fearful of difference of foreigners, of those who might take our jobs; less dogmatic; more courageous; more caring; more flexible; more able to deal with multiplicity and chaos and diversity; more empathetic than what we see around us now?'